AlphabetsAlphabets/gdb.nvim/README.md

 Super simple GDB integration with Neovim.
 This isn't a general debugger, this plugin is specifically for `gdb` and possibly for `rust-gdb` as well.

+> I noticed roughly one week into development that this is pretty much just a Lua
+> implementation of `Termdebug`.
+So, if you'd like a lua option then here you go :D

 # Installation
 You can use whichever package manager you prefer.
 In `packer.nvim` you can choose either option listed
 1. `use 'AlphabetsAlphabets/gdb.nvim'`